Jddelara01/ship-wars/README.md

 - _Input User Name_
     - The first thing the game will ask user is to input his/her preffered name.
     - This name will then be used to let user know which is his/her board.
+    - The name has a maximum limit of 20 characters.
+If user input a name with more the 20 characters, he/she will be notified to input another name.

 ![Input User Name](/images/input_name.png)